 The diaper cake and decorations were displayed in the Charlotte’s nursery until she was big enough to use the items.
 We had one final photoshoot before we took everything apart!

-Are you in need of an amazing diaper cake for your own baby shower?
-See our current diaper cake collection by clicking HERE
+Are you in need of an amazing diaper cake of your own?
+Shop our lemon diaper cakes by clicking HERE.

 Don't forget to visit our shop home to see our selection of beautiful baby gifts!
 SHOP HOME

 We've compiled our favorite lemon baby shower items into one convenient easy to shop list over on Amazon.